pokt-network/pocket/shared/docs/flows/AppHash.md

 ## Context Initialization

-This flow shows the process of context initialization between all the modules requirer to apply a block and compute a state hash during the consensus lifecycle.
+This flow shows the process of context initialization between all the modules required to apply a block and compute a state hash during the consensus lifecycle.

+The `Hotstuff lifecycle` part refers to the so-called `PreCommit` and `Commit` phases of the protocol.

 ```mermaid
 sequenceDiagram